ihatecsv/DrakeCoin/README.md

 A blog post on the project can be found [here](https://drakeluce.com/blog/?p=126)!

+#### Disclaimer
+* This should not be used as a reference for writing your own cryptocurrency, I can't guarantee the validity of my code.
+* This is not really as modular or neat as it should be; I intend on rewriting this project from scratch!

 #### Progress
 Not necessarily in order, or complete:
 - [x] Block construction (merkle tree)